openebs-archive/openebs-docs/docs/deploycstor.md

    default                         6m
    ```

-6. You have now deployed OpenEBS cluster with cStor Engine with 3 different storage pools.
-It can now create OpenEBS cStor volume on these Storage Pools.
+5. You have now deployed OpenEBS cluster with cStor Engine with 3 different storage pools.
+It can create OpenEBS cStor volume on these Storage Pools.
 By default, OpenEBS cStor volume will be running with 3 replica count.

-7. Get the sample PVC yaml which can be used to create OpenEBS cStor volume with default CAS Template values.
+6. Get the sample PVC yaml which can be used to create OpenEBS cStor volume with default CAS Template values.
 The following command will help you get the sample pvc yaml file.

    ```
    cd openebs/k8s/demo/